iobroker-community-adapters/ioBroker.info/docs/en/info.md

 With a Github account, you can also vote directly for adapter requests by clicking ![Vote button](img/votes.png).
 If it works, the button turns green.
 Everyone can only vote one vote.
 The total number of voices is displayed in the object in front of the title.

+In the overview, adapter requests that you have voted for are displayed in green and requests younger than 1 month are blue.

 ## Issues and bugs

 <img height="200" align="left" src="img/issues_bugs.png">